The Swallow Theatre Online Shop and Box Office –

 Our trading address and correspondence address is The Swallow Theatre, Moss Park, Ravenstone, Whithorn, Newton Stewart, DG8 8DR.

 a.
-These terms and conditions (“terms”) apply to tickets sold through our online box office (“box office”).
-They apply whether you place your order online yourself, or ask us to do so via a telephone or paper order or a purchase in person.
+These terms and conditions (“terms”) apply to all purchases, including orders of tickets, through our online shop and also tickets sold via LBO.
+They apply whether you place your order online yourself, or ask us to do so via a telephone or paper order or purchase in person.
 Please read these terms carefully before placing your order.
-You acknowledge that by purchase you agree to be bound by these terms.
-If you do not accept these terms, you must not place an order for any of the tickets through the box office.
+You acknowledge that by purchasing you agree to be bound by these terms.
+If you do not accept these terms, you must not place an order via our online shop or via LBO.

 b.
-The information contained in the box office has been prepared solely for the purpose of providing information about events and making online bookings for these events and must not be used for any other purpose.
+The information contained in the online shop and LBO has been prepared solely for the purpose of providing information about products and events, and for making online purchases and must not be used for any other purpose.

 c.
-By accessing the box office you will be assuming all risks associated with the use of this box office, including risk of your computer, software or data being damaged by any virus which might be transmitted or activated via our box office or your access to it.
+By accessing the online shop and LBO you will be assuming all risks associated with the use of this, including risk of your computer, software or data being damaged by any virus which might be transmitted or activated via our online shop and LBO or your access to it

 d.
-You will only use this box office for personal private use.
+You will only use this online shop and LBO for personal private use.

 a.
-The published price of the ticket (“price”) includes any applicable taxes and booking or collection fees.
+The published price of the ticket or product (“price”) includes any applicable taxes and booking or collection fees.

 b.
 You acknowledge and agree that the price may be subject to change and variation from time to time.

 c.
-You shall pay for the tickets using one of the methods specified on the box office.
+You shall pay for the product or tickets using one of the methods specified.
 Your order shall not be placed until we have received your payment.

 d.
-Your order constitutes an offer to us to buy tickets.
-All orders are subject to acceptance by us, and we will confirm such acceptance to you by sending you an e-mail attaching your tickets subject to the order (“order confirmation”).
+Your order constitutes an offer to us to buy tickets or the product specified.
+All orders are subject to acceptance by us, and we will confirm such acceptance to you by sending you an e-mail attaching your tickets or details of the other product subject to the order (“order confirmation”).
 The contract between us will only be formed when we send you the order confirmation (“contract”).

 e.
-It is your responsibility to check the tickets that are subject to your order and we are under no obligation to rectify any mistakes once the contract has been formed in accordance with the above.
+It is your responsibility to check the tickets or other product that are subject to your order and we are under no obligation to rectify any mistakes once the contract has been formed in accordance with the above.

 f.
-We will not be responsible for any tickets that are lost, stolen or destroyed.
+We will not be responsible for any tickets or products that are lost, stolen or destroyed.

 a.
 Unless otherwise expressly stated in these terms, you will not be able to cancel an order after it has been accepted by us, nor are you entitled to a refund for any tickets purchased by you, even if you are unable to attend the event.
 The cancellation rights contained in the Consumer Protection (Distance Selling) Regulation 2000 (as amended) do not apply to the sale of tickets.

 b.
-If you are a Friend of The Swallow Theatre with a current paid-up membership, you may:-
+If you are a Friend of The Swallow Theatre with a current paid-up subscription, you may:-

 - cancel a ticket and obtain a refund less an administration fee of £1.50 per ticket if you notify us by email or in person that you wish to cancel at least 28 days prior to the performance;